 Since fiscal 2010, we have carried out training in awareness and assessment, etc., for female managers, aiming to nurture them to become upper management and to greatly increase their number among the management class.

 We have been implementing training for female candidates for management roles since fiscal 2011.
 The training covers areas including the mindset and the expanded range of duties needed for management, and the assignment of such roles.
 It is carried out together with supervisors, intentionally, on the job over six months to nurture through experience the professional development needed for management.

 Training for potential female managers

-Female sales employees training and support program
+Female sales staff support program